 Runners should not just run.
 No, this is not some sick April fools day joke either.
 Start incorporating some strength exercises into your routine.
-Whether you are a competitive marathon runner or run recreationally, incorporating strength exercises into your routine will prevent injury and increase performance.
+Incorporating strength exercises into your routine will prevent injury and increase performance.

 Reason: Correcting Arm Swinging Across the Body